 All staff enjoy access to the Academy’s facilities during their scheduled break times.
 If you are a college athlete, you can prepare for pre-season by training and playing with other soccer coaches.

-Soccer coaches practice their coaching skills in the truest environment possible.
+Soccer coaches practice their coaching skills in the truest soccer instruction environment possible.
 Our Soccer Directors and Master Coaches are available to guide and support the growth and learning of every coach.
 Coaches also have the unique opportunity to learn from our Visiting Pros and from soccer legends Mia Hamm, Kristine Lilly, and Tisha Venturini Hoch and University of Texas Coach Ange Kelly during our session with TeamFirst Soccer Academy.

 ADVENTURE & FUN

 During time off, you can explore this beautiful part of the country.
-Enjoy checking out the Berkshire Mountains of Massachusetts, widely recognized as “America’s Cultural Resort.”
+Enjoy the Berkshire Mountains of Massachusetts which are widely recognized as “America’s Cultural Resort.”